-The City of Wheat Ridge Response to Return to Normal:
+The City of Wheat Ridge Returns to Normal:

-Even while City facilities are open, due to the potential risks still posed by COVID-19, please know we are doing everything we can to continue to provide the essential services you rely on from your City Clerk.
+As the City facilities are open, please know we are doing everything we can to provide the essential services you rely on from your City Clerk.

 We have made some changes to our processes to enable access on our website and we are also available by phone if you have questions during regular business hours between 8 a.m. – 5 p.m.
 Monday –Friday.
 Also specific hours will be as follows: